akshaykumar-hiran/reactjs-30-days-challenge/Day01/Readme.md

 ### 2. Virtual DOM vs Actual DOM

+In React, the DOM (Document Object Model) is a structured representation of the HTML elements in a web page or application.
+It organizes the UI as a tree-like structure, where each node represents an element or component.

 **Actual DOM:**

 * The real Document Object Model directly rendered and manipulated in the browser.